Postage stamps and postal history of Russia: 2002 reform

 Since the Soviet Union was dissolved, the Federal Postal Service consisted of a network of 90 disparate entities which were mainly listed as state institutions or federal state unitary enterprises.
 In legal terms, they were completely independent concerns.
 They were linked to the Federal Postal Network only by a trunk intrazonal and inter-district transmission and delivery system.
 The most ridiculous part of the whole system was that different parts of the same system connected by a single mechanism in adjacent regions were competing against each other, which mainly involved trying to lure big corporate clients away from the other competitors often at dumping prices.
 Also, there were no uniform budgeting, planning or other processes.
 These companies operated using outdated and worn-out postal facilities representing about 50 different IT solutions in terms of industry technology.
 In accordance with the concept of restructuring the federal postal service, adopted by the Government Decree on 28 June 2002, the postal industry in the Russian Federation carried out the reorganization, aimed at creating a single, highly efficient and competitive company able to make a significant contribution to the solution of urgent problems on the accelerated development of the economy and resulted in the establishment of a single unified operator- Federal Unitary Enterprise Russian Post.
 By 2005 the reform was completed.

-In 2004 Elsag Datamat won the tender to build Russian Post’s first automated sorting center.
+In 2004 Elsag Datamat won the tender to build Russian Post's first automated sorting center.

 Growing inefficiency in the 2010s

 The early 2010s saw a rise in complaints.
 The number of parcels from foreign online retailers had been rising steadily for several years and was certain to rise further.
-According to the Russian Post’s own estimates, orders from Internet shops are delivered to Russia mostly in ordinary or registered parcels; in 2009 there were 2.3 million, in 2012 the amount soared to 17 million.
+According to the Russian Post's own estimates, orders from Internet shops are delivered to Russia mostly in ordinary or registered parcels; in 2009 there were 2.3 million, in 2012 the amount soared to 17 million.
 On March 6, 2012, five trucks from Germany were in a queue to be unloaded at Vnukovo.
 At the International Post Office there had piled up 12,300 parcels, 5,300 EMS packages, and 36,000 minor incoming parcels.
 And two thousand parcels were waiting for customs clearance at Sheremetyevo International Airport.

-2012 saw the creating of a new resource called "anti-Russianpost.ru" emerged in the world wide web.
-The users highlight all instances of Russian Post’s bad work.
+The year 2012 saw the creation of a new resource called "anti-Russianpost.ru" emerge in the World Wide Web.
+The users highlight all instances of Russian Post's bad work.
 In the middle of March, the clients of on-line retailers launched a massive spam attack on the Moscow office of the Roskomnadzor watchdog.
 In this period the company received up to 1,000 messages from individuals with complaints about delayed deliveries of purchases made at Internet shops.